ODR versus thermostat night set-back

 - The need for night setback for energy savings is less important due to tighter homes today.

 - A need for another control with an outdoor sensor.
-The sensor needs to be away from sunlight, heat sources and above snow levels.
+The sensor needs to be away from sunlight, heat sources, and above snow levels.

 Night setback in conjunction with ODR

-There are intelligent thermostats today that will learn how long it takes to bring the house temperature up and will actually start turning up the temperature much earlier.
-This will actually reduce the setback time.
+There are intelligent thermostats today that will learn how long it takes to bring the house temperature up and will start turning up the temperature much earlier.
+This will reduce the setback time.

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website, as a professional should review it.